 Kanji Drink is a traditional North Indian fermented drink prepared mostly in winter.
 In my home, it is a must-drink to make for the festival of Holi.

-It has a very unique color and taste, and it also uses a unique method of preparation, that of being fermented for 2-5 days.
+It has a unique color and taste and uses a unique preparation method: fermenting for 2-5 days.

-It is often enjoyed as an appetizer drink and is a must-make for the festival of Holi in our house.
+It is often enjoyed as an appetizer drink and is a must-make for the Holi festival in our house.

-It’s super quick to bring together and then all you need to do is to keep it in good sunlight to ferment.
+It’s super quick to bring together, and then all you need to do is keep it in good sunlight to ferment.

-Carrots – Kanji is made using either black carrots or red carrots.
+Carrots – This drink is made using either black carrots or red carrots.

-Black carrots are not easily available these days and hence I make the recipe using red carrots.
-I add a few beetroots to this drink to give it that lovely purple color.
+Black carrots are not easily available, so I made the recipe using red carrots.
+I also add a few beetroots to this drink to give it that lovely purple color.

 Replace carrots with thick slices of watermelon peel to make tarbooj ke chilke ki kanji.
-This is a traditional recipe very popular in Mathur households.
+This is a traditional recipe that is very popular in Mathur households.

-We also make lauki ki kanji by replacing carrots with thick slices of bottle gourd along with the peel.
-Remove the soft pith while cutting the slices.
+We also make lauki ki kanji by replacing carrots with thick slices of bottle gourd, along with the peel.
+While cutting the slices, remove the soft pith.

 You can also make kanji drink using orange carrots, flat beans (sem), potatoes, or turnips.

-Mustard Seeds – Use only yellow mustard seeds to make kanji.
+Mustard Seeds – Use only yellow mustard seeds.
 Black mustard seeds could make it bitter.

 Others – You will also need salt, turmeric powder, and red chili powder.